 I am still very pleased to have swathes of colour in the garden, as it soldiers on.
 Nothing is growing now, all activity has now shifted to ripening of fruits, leaves and stems, as it all starts to toughen up and shut down.

-I am looking forward to bringing you the next instalment and observations from my Cornish Garden, surrounding fields and woodlands!
+I hope you enjoyed my update from my Cornish Garden, surrounding fields and woodlands!
 See you in October!